mit-cml/appinventor-sources/calm-knitting-newell.md

 1. **Creation** — Lazy, on first message.
 When `processRequest()` is called and `getConversationRef(projectId)` returns null, a new conversation is created:
+   - Generate a new `conversationId = UUID.randomUUID()` (used for Datastore messages).
-   - Stateful providers: pass `conversationRef = null` to the LLM; the provider creates a new conversation and returns its ID in the response.
+   - For stateful providers: pass `providerRef = null` to the LLM; the provider creates a new server-side conversation and returns its native ID in the response (stored as `providerRef`).
-   - Stateless providers: generate a compound ID `projectId:randomUUID` server-side.
+   - For stateless providers: `providerRef` stays empty.
-   The new ref is stored in Memcache.
+   The new three-part ref is stored in Memcache.

 2. **Continuation** — On subsequent messages within 24h, the Memcache lookup returns the existing ref.
 If the configured provider has changed since the conversation was created